helq/blag/src/blog/posts/2016-01-18-chinese-log-step-2.md

 _Beware:_ there are two kinds of 3rd tones in the recordings.
 The first kind is the "traditional 3rd tone", i.e. the 3rd tone that is taught everywhere.
-The second kind is the "Spoken/Real 4th Tone", which is is the tone spoken by people in real conversations.
+The second kind is the "Spoken/Real 3rd Tone", which is the tone spoken by people in real conversations.
 For a detailed explanation on what I mean by traditional vs spoken see [Toward Better Tones in Natural Speech](http://www.sinosplice.com/life/archives/2008/12/10/toward-better-tones-in-natural-speech).